A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Limited Attention and Survey Experiment Generalizability

 - Group 3 added race and income to the attributes in Group 2, resulting in six attributes.

 - Group 4 included military service and religious beliefs, bringing the total to eight attributes.

 - Group 5 encompassed ten attributes by adding children and marital status to those in Group 4. } }

-Aligning with our meta-analytical focus, we specifically examined the gender effect across these groups.
-The results, depicted in Figure \ref{fig:single}, in spite of 5 observations, reveal a statistically significant negative trend between the number of attributes and the magnitude of experimental effects on gender.
-This finding supports Hypothesis 1 regarding the diminishing effect size as the number of attributes increases.
-Interestingly, we observed that the gender effect in Group 4 (with eight attributes) was anomalously larger than anticipated.
-While this could be attributed to random variation, an alternative explanation may relate to the salience effect, which we will explore in subsequent sections.
+Consistent with our meta-analytic focus, we examine the effect of gender across these groups.
+The results, presented in Figure \ref{fig:single}, reveal a statistically significant negative relationship between the number of attributes and the magnitude of the experimental gender effect, despite the limited number of observations (five groups).
+This pattern provides supporting evidence for our theory, which predicts that effect sizes diminish as the number of attributes increases.